On the Stability of Electromechanical Switching Devices: Modeling

 Two different expressions for the reluctance are used in this paper, which in turn result in two different dynamical models for the actuator.
 The first one is a basic model, which reflects only the fundamental dynamics of the system.
 In this model, the expression of the reluctance is given by

-where $\mathcal{R}_0$ and $k_\mathcal{R}$ are two strictly positive parameters.
+where $\mathcal{R}_{c0}$, $\mathcal{R}_{g0}$ and $k_\mathcal{R}$ are strictly positive parameters.
+The first term, $\mathcal{R}_{c0}$, corresponds to the reluctance of the iron core, which is assumed constant.
+On the other hand, the other two terms model the reluctance of the air gap, which is assumed linear with respect to the gap length.
+Thus, $\mathcal{R}_{g0}$ is the gap reluctance for $z=0$ and $k_\mathcal{R}$ is the slope of the model.
 The reluctance of this model does not depend on the flux, which implies that it does not consider either magnetic hysteresis or saturation.
 In addition, it states that the air gap reluctance is proportional to the gap length, which means that flux fringing is ignored.
 Despite that, its main advantage is that it provides simple analytic expressions that relate the physical parameters to certain points of interest in the system.
 These expressions can be especially useful in the design of new actuators or in parameter identification procedures.

 The second model includes the phenomenon of magnetic saturation, which is known to play a significant role in the behavior of the system.
 This is achieved by using the Fr\"ohlich--Kennelly relation \cite{ramirez2016new}, which results in a reluctance given by